Bandai

-is a Japanese multinational toy manufacturer and distributor headquartered in Taitō, Tokyo.
-Its international branches, Bandai Namco Toys & Collectables America and Bandai UK, are respectively headquartered in Irvine, California and Richmond, London.
-Bandai is a subsidiary of Bandai Namco Holdings and is the parent company's core toy production division.
-From 1981 until 2001, Bandai produced video game consoles.
+is a Japanese multinational toy manufacturer and distributor headquartered in Taitō, Tokyo, including many international branches around the world.
+Since 2005, Bandai is the toy production division of Bandai Namco Holdings, which, in 2017, was the world's second largest toy company measured by total revenue.
+Between 1981 and 2001, Bandai was a manufacturer of video game consoles.

-Bandai was founded by World War II veteran Naoharu Yamashina as Bandai-Ya on July 5, 1950 as the corporate spin-off of a textile wholesaler.
+Bandai was founded by World War II veteran Naoharu Yamashina as Bandai-Ya on July 5, 1950, as the corporate spin-off of a textile wholesaler.
 The company began as a distributor of metallic toys and rubber swimming rings, before moving to metal cars and aircraft models.
 It was renamed Bandai Co., Ltd. in 1961 and achieved considerable success with its action figures based on the anime Astro Boy.

 History

 Origins and success with toys (1947–1968)

 In 1947, Naoharu Yamashina began working for a Kanazawa-based textile wholesaler.
 The eldest son to a rice retailer, Yamashina had studied business in high school and was enlisted in World War II, where an impact from a grenade shrapnel blinded him in his right eye.
 The textile business, ran by his wife's brother, was struggling financially as a result of Japan's post-war economy.
 He made little money working, and as he was having a difficult time finding ways to allow the business to pick up, a neighbor told him about the potential of the toy industry and the financial success that could be generated from it.
 Intrigued, Yamashina convinced his wife to travel to Tokyo with him to begin studying the potentially lucrative market for toys.
 With little money or exposure in the field, the two worked long hours to establish a small toy distribution division within the textile business.